 AAA argues that the vehicles should have labels that clearly state the name of the service provider and also clearly indicate that vehicles are autonomous.
 GO 157-E current requires TCP permit holders to assign a unique number to each of its vehicles and for each vehicle to prominently display both its unique car number along with the permit holder's TCP number.
-Here we have a service provider and also clearly indicate that vehicles are
+Here we have the control of the service provider and also clearly indicate that vehicles are